 Product feasibility answers, and if your answer is “yes” then there is an 80% of chance that your product will be successful.

 Generally, the failure rate of new product introductions is very high.
 Some estimate that less than 20% of new products succeed.
-Here, a feasibility study can provide logical answer to discern the potential impact and likely success of your new project.
+Here, a feasibility study can provide a logical answer to discern the potential impact and likely success of your new project.

-Companies allot space in their budget to on R&D but often miss the allocation to find whether this product will be successful after launching.
+Companies allot space in their budget to R&D but often miss the allocation to find whether this product will be successful after launching.

 Before launching, feasibility studies help organizations understand and foresee the market scope (product demand) and ROI.
 Help the developer to decide whether to launch the product or withdraw.
 That saves both time and wealth.

 - Companies conduct a product feasibility study to prove demand for the drug/medical device/health care product/s and make evidence-based recommendations for the next steps before entering the market.

 - The third-party market feasibility has more weightage as the analysis from the same organization would bias the results.

 - It is wise to perform an early-stage feasibility study (during the pre-development stage), as this would be more advantageous.